 Objectives are key

-Every transition should have a specific unanimously accepted objective.
-What are the goals of an LMS?
+What are your goals for using an LMS?
 Managing syllabus and homework?
 Blended learning?
 Pure online learning?
 Answer these questions honestly and you’ll probably know if an LMS is a good fit for your needs.

 Some might argue expense is a critical factor to consider.
 Well, it’s not.
 It’s all about creating an ecosystem accepted by teachers, students, administration, technical staff and other stakeholders.
 Everyone is supposed to use the LMS as a lifestyle or at least as a feasible convention.